camille-004/nanofed/docs/source/index.rst

 .. warning::

-   This is an alpha release.
+   This is an beta release.
 While the core functionality is stable, APIs may change in future versions.
 Please report any issues you encounter.

 License